 In Nacala the ILO organized a training on participation of women in the extractive industry value chains for 32 people with 55% women.
 Women entrepreneurs were a specific target of the course to enhance their capacity to be part of the extractive industry vale chains.
 The ILO has additionally organized the CODE training targeting 21 participants (9 women) from INEFP on mainstream entrepreneurial skills in the INEFP curricula.
 As a result of the course INEFP is planning to include the CODE methodology in its curricula.
 The program trained also 21 people from INEFP (7 women) on monitoring and evaluation of training.
 The course had the innovative approach of using a residential training together with an e-learning methodology.
 The total duration was 2 months with a high participation of the trainees.
 The ILO organized also in Pemba with matching funds from Italy a training of trainers on start your business.
 The 26 participants (7 women) from Pemba, Nampula, Nacala and other districts of the 2 provinces learned how to train micro and small enterprises (women enterprises in particular) in order to market and sell products and keep record of the cash flow.
-As a result of the activity the partners involved prepared a roll-out plan to include at least 150 women entrepreneurs.
+As a result of the activity the partners involved 11 / 27 prepared a roll-out plan to include at least 150 women entrepreneurs.
+In the last period the project distributed additional 45 kits to 150 young women and men and provided training of trainers in different areas such as food processing and renewable energy.